baduelp/baduelp.github.io/research.md

 <h1 align="center"> Research </h1>

 <p align="justify">
-Our team studies the contribution of <b>transposable elements</b> (TEs) as a source of heritable allelic and epiallelic variation with a particular focus on <b>autopolyploidy</b>.
+Our team studies the contribution of <b>transposable elements</b> (TEs) as a source of heritable allelic and epiallelic variation with a particular focus on its molecular mechanisms in <b>autopolyploids</b>.
 To tackle these questions, we use the reference plant <em>Arabidopsis thaliana</em> as a model and combines multi-omic bioinformatic approaches with plant molecular genetics and field collections.
 </p>

 ### Assessing how the genetic and environmental determinants of natural transposition shape its adaptive potential in _Arabidopsis thaliana_